tc39/notes/meetings/2018-07/july-24.md

 YSV: That works.

 RJE: Peter Hoddie—you're flexible?
 (Yes.)
 DE, does anytime Wednesday work for Decorators?
 (Yes.)
-MS, does Thursday morning work?
+MLS, does Thursday morning work?

 MM: Where did the report on the security review end up (Item 9)?